 Growing Tips:

-Once the shallot seedlings are established, remove the leaves.
+Also, once the shallot seedlings are established, remove the leaves.

-In the summer, provide consistent moisture with a drip system.
+In the summer, provide consistent moisture with a drip system